Minecraft: Java Edition should be patched immediately after severe exploit discovered across web

 "An attacker who can control log messages or log message parameters can execute arbitrary code loaded from LDAP servers when message lookup substitution is enabled," the CVE ID description states.

-The issue could affect Minecraft: Java Edition, Steam, Tencent, Apple, Twitter, Amazon, and many more online service providers.
+The issue could affect Minecraft: Java Edition, Tencent, Apple, Twitter, Amazon, and many more online service providers.
 That's because while Java isn't so common for users anymore, it is still widely used in enterprise applications.
+Fortunately, Valve said that Steam is not impacted by the issue.

+"We immediately reviewed our services that use log4j and verified that our network security rules blocked downloading and executing untrusted code," a Valve representative told PC Gamer.
+"We do not believe there are any risks to Steam associated with this vulnerability."

 As for a fix, there are thankfully a few options.
 The issue reportedly affects log4j versions between 2.0 and 2.14.1.
 Upgrading to Apache Log4j version 2.15 is the best course of action to mitigate the issue, as outlined on the Apache Log4j security vulnerability page.
 Although, users of older versions may also be mitigated by setting system property "log4j2.formatMsgNoLookups" to “true” or by removing the JndiLookup class from the classpath.